ArnonGuttel/decky-filetransfer-plugin/README.md

 - This plugin uses SCP for file transfers, so it's important to ensure that the remote server supports SCP and SSH connections.

-- The ssh details will be saved localy on your deck on the plugin settings directory ("/home/deck/homebrew/settings/DeckSCP").
+- SSH details will be saved locally on your Steam Deck in the plugin settings directory (`/home/deck/homebrew/settings/DeckSCP`).

 - If you encounter any issues or have suggestions for improvements, please feel free to open an issue on this GitHub repository.
+Your feedback is valuable for enhancing the functionality of this plugin.